 - CI-118 amends the Montana Constitution to allow the legislature or the people by initiative to establish the legal age for purchasing, consuming, or possessing marijuana.
 (Full Text)

-- If approved, the statutory initiative would establish a legal age requirement of 21 years old for those wishing to legally possess, grow, or purchase cannabis.
+- The statutory initiative establishes the legal age requirement of 21 years old for those wishing to legally possess, grow, or purchase cannabis.

 New Jersey: Public Question 1